 Secondary insurance is a second health plan that pays after your primary insurer processes a claim.
 It covers costs your first plan leaves unpaid, including deductibles, copays and co-insurance.
 And if you know how health insurance works, it makes it easier to see where a second plan fills gaps.

-You can get secondary coverage through a spouse's employer plan, a government program like Medicaid or a policy you buy on the individual market.
-The two plans work together, and you pay less out-of-pocket than you would with one plan alone.
+Secondary coverage can come from a spouse's employer plan, a government program like Medicaid or a policy you buy on the individual market.
+The two plans coordinate, so you pay less out of pocket than with one plan alone.